Who We Are

 Doc Edge Festival

-New Zealand’s only and Australasia’s premiere international documentary film festival.
+An Oscar qualifying, Australasia’s premiere international documentary film festival.
 Held annually in Wellington and Auckland, the Festival showcases the best films from New Zealand and around the world.
-Doc Edge is an Oscar-qualifying festival for short documentary subject.
-The Festival includes a Gala Film Awards, Doc Talks, Docs 4 Schools, Q & As with filmmakers, Corporate Hostings and other events.
+The Festival includes a Gala Film Awards, Doc Talks, Docs 4 Schools, Q&A sessions, Corporate Hostings and other events.

 Screen Edge Forum